dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 ## Rust No-std

 One of the core concepts impacting development in Rust is the fact that we are developing smart contracts that compile to WASM.
-This requires the `#![no_std` flag to be set in your project, which means that smart conracts are written in a no_std environment where certain features are not available.
+This requires the `#![no_std]` flag to be set in your project, which means that smart contracts are written in a no_std environment where certain features are not available.

 ### Usage of panic & reverting state

-While you can have Result types in your Smart contracts and handle them in multiple function calls, in the end you may want to abort execution.
+While you can have Result types in your smart contracts and handle them in multiple function calls, in the end you may want to abort execution.
 For example if a specific requirement is not satisfied you can always make use of directives that lead to panic (e.g. `.expect()` or `panic!()`).
 This is equivalent to `require()` in Solidity.
 It will abort the smart contract execution and let the transaction [fail](../../../learn/tx-fees#unsuccessful-transactions).
 This will also **revert** the state, making no changes to it.

 ## UTXO & Account-model